agile-dev-assignments/project-proposal-speakeasy/README.md

 Hopefully once the platform works in-browser we will then also be able to expand cross platform to native clients by deploying on top of the Electron framework.

 ## Easter Egg
-Initially anyone will be allowed to visit the Speakeasy website, however the page will not immediately show the application.
-Users will have to already know the secret button/trap used to unlock the real website.
+Anyone will be able to search for the Speakeasy website however the initial page displayed will be fake, hiding the true application.
+Users will have to already know the secret button/combination used to unlock the real website.
 Unless you have been told how to solve this mini puzzle you will be unable to use Speakeasy!